openziti/ziti-sdk-csharp/OpenZiti.NET.Samples/src/Weather/README.md

-﻿# Pet Store - Consuming an HTTP-based API
+# Weather - HTTP Requests

-This sample demonstrates how to invoke a web request exiting from private networking space towards an HTTP-based API.
-This sample will use the swagger "pet store" application and represents consuming an HTTP-based API.
+This sample demonstrates how to invoke a web request exiting from private networking space towards some http-based resource.
+In this case, we've chose to use the wonderful website returning weather information https://wttr.in.

 ## OpenZiti Concepts Demonstrated

 This sample demonstrates some key OpenZiti concepts:

 * Offloading traffic from an identity.
 OpenZiti allows you to configure a tunneler to offload traffic towards another.
-  This sample offloads traffic from our router to https://localhost:20080 using a `host.v1` config.
+  This sample offloads traffic from a router to https://wttr.in using a `host.v1` config.
 * Using an `intercept.v1` to specify a URL should be intercepted by the application.
 * Creating a service to combine two configs (the intercept and the host).
 * Service Policies to authorize identities to perform `dial` or `bind`.